 Try the problem-implication-solution approach:

 Regardless of where the conversation begins, it is important to establish the next steps.
-Help your employee identify a few action points to follow up in your next discussion.
+Help your employee identify a few action points to follow up on in your next discussion.